Armchair-Software/webgpu-shader-demo/README.md

 This is a follow-up, adding GUI rendering with [dear imgui](https://github.com/ocornut/imgui), demonstrating the new emscripten imgui backend.

 This also demonstrates how you might set up gamepad input with the above backend.
+Plug in a gamepad, joystick, or other controller to test the integration - the cube can be rotated, and the gui can be interacted with.
 There is no dependency on GLFW.

 ## Live demo
 Live demo: https://armchair-software.github.io/webgpu-demo2/